 Ronald Johnston has been a leader in the IP and litigation bars for more than 25 years, including representing clients in leading cases in the information technology and entertainment industries.
-Mr. Johnston has been featured in LA Magazine as a "trailblazer of the law," and recognized by the US and International editions of Chambers for Litigation and IP, the LA Business Journal as "the best of the bar," and Best Lawyers as Los Angeles "Information Technology Law Lawyer of the Year" for 2012.
-In 2013, in separate surveys, the California Daily Journal named Mr. Johnston among the "Top 100 Lawyers in California," a survey recognizing those attorneys involved in the "most cutting-edge work in litigation, regulation and corporate transactions," and among the "Top 75 Intellectual Property Attorneys," which recognizes "attorneys whose work has advanced the law and technological innovation."
+Ronald has been featured in LA Magazine as a "trailblazer of the law," and recognized by the U.S. and International editions of Chambers for Litigation and IP, the LA Business Journal as "the best of the bar," and Best Lawyers as Los Angeles "Information Technology Law Lawyer of the Year" for 2012.
+In 2013, in separate surveys, the California Daily Journal named him among the "Top 100 Lawyers in California," a survey recognizing those attorneys involved in the "most cutting-edge work in litigation, regulation and corporate transactions," and among the "Top 75 Intellectual Property Attorneys," which recognizes "attorneys whose work has advanced the law and technological innovation."
 He has been named to both lists in previous years.
-In naming Mr. Johnston as one of the top lawyers in California, the Daily Journal observed: "More than 30 years after he embedded himself at the intersection of the law and technology, Mr. Johnston has remained remarkably relevant in an industry that has a penchant for reinventing itself at an astonishing pace."
-The Daily Journal added that Mr. Johnston has been "instrumental in shaping some of the biggest policy decisions regarding the ever-expanding digital frontier."
+In naming him as one of the top lawyers in California, the Daily Journal observed: "More than 30 years after he embedded himself at the intersection of the law and technology, Mr. Johnston has remained remarkably relevant in an industry that has a penchant for reinventing itself at an astonishing pace."
+The Daily Journal added that he has been "instrumental in shaping some of the biggest policy decisions regarding the ever-expanding digital frontier."

-Mr. Johnston was the founder and chairperson of the University of Southern California's Computer & Internet Law Institute (1979-2003).
+He was the founder and chairperson of the University of Southern California's Computer & Internet Law Institute (1979-2003).
 He also co-founded The Computer & Internet Lawyer (Aspen Publications, 1984-present), the leading journal on computer and online commerce law, and serves as its Editor-in-Chief.
-Mr. Johnston has been a frequent chairperson and speaker at national institutes in the areas of trial practice, intellectual property, and technology law.
+Ronald has been a frequent chairperson and speaker at national institutes in the areas of trial practice, intellectual property, and technology law.
 He also has been a frequent author on these subjects and serves on several editorial boards.

 - Counsel for major owner of music and video copyrights in leading litigation in district courts concerning the legality under the copyright laws of practices on user generated content and social networking sites, including the unauthorized reproduction of music and videos.

-- Lead appellate counsel for NBC Universal, Recording Industry Assoc. of America, Nat'l Music Publishers Assoc., American Federation of Musicians, American Assoc. of Independent Music in filing amicus brief before the Ninth Circuit Court of Appeals in UMG Recordings v.
+- Lead appellate counsel for NBC Universal, Recording Industry Association of America, Nat'l Music Publishers Association, American Federation of Musicians, American Association of Independent Music in filing amicus brief before the Ninth Circuit Court of Appeals in UMG Recordings v.
 Veoh Networks concerning the application of the Digital Millennium Copyright Act to social networking websites.

 - Represented a leading new media company in precedential litigation in several jurisdictions throughout the United States concerning whether user-interactive television programming through text messaging violates lottery and other trade practice laws.